Q:

 3. E-donation effect and alkaline

-Due to the electron donation effect of ethyl, the electron density of the amino group of ethylamine is higher than that of aniline, which makes ethylamine more receptive to protons than aniline.
-An amino group having a higher electron density is more likely to bind to a proton, and exhibits a stronger basicity.
-The amino group in aniline has a low electron density due to the electron withdrawing effect of the benzene ring, which leads to its weak basicity.
+Due to the electron donation effect of ethyl, the electron density of the amino group of ethylamine is higher than that of aniline, which makes ethylamine greater receptive to protons than aniline.
+An amino group having a higher electron density is greater likely to bind to a proton, and exhibits a stronger basicity.
+In my experience, The amino group in aniline has a low electron density due to the electron withdrawing effect of the benzene ring, which leads to its weak basicity.
+In my experience,

-The π electrons on the benzene ring can be conjugated with the lone pair electrons of the amino group to form a conjugated system, which not only reduces the activity of the lone pair electrons of the amino group, but also reduces the basicity of aniline.
-Ethylamine is not affected by such conjugation effects, so it is relatively alkaline.
+The π electrons on the benzene ring is able to be conjugated with the lone pair electrons of the amino group to form a conjugated system, which not only reduces the activity of the lone pair electrons of the amino group, however also reduces the basicity of aniline.
+And Ethylamine isn't affected by such conjugation impacts, so it's relatively alkaline.

 5. Summary: Why is aniline a weaker base than ethylamine?